List of Star Trek novels: Cold Equations (2012)

-Deep Space Nine (1993–2021)
+Deep Space Nine (1993–present)

 Star Trek: Deep Space Nine book line is based on the television series of the same name.
 The book line was relaunched with the publication of three thematically linked works: the short story collection Lives of Dax (1999), edited by Marco Palmieri; A Stitch in Time (2000), by Andrew J. Robinson; and the two-part novel Avatar (2001), by S. D. Perry.

 Episode novelizations (1993–1999)

 Based on select episodes from the television series.
 Call to Arms (1998) and Sacrifice of Angels (1998) are adaptations of the seven episode arc from Deep Space Nines fifth and sixth beginning with "Call to Arms" and ending with "Sacrifice to Angels".